 Another major topic is mobility, especially as more people travel and therefore the CO2 pollution rises.
-Swiss public transport is already very efficient, but there is still a lot of potential to improve the mobility system.
+Swiss public transport is already very efficient, but there is still a lot of potentials to improve the mobility system.

-Over the last years Swiss Youth Hostels have been awarded a remarkable number of prizes and accolades.
-If you had to choose one for its special impact on you, or the organization, which would it be?
+Over the last years, Swiss Youth Hostels have been awarded a remarkable number of prizes and accolades.
+If you had to choose one for its special impact on you or the organization, which would it be?

 The milestone award for excellence in tourism, which we received in 2007 for our sustainability strategy.